Carnforth railway station: Facilities

 The booking office is staffed part-time (six days per week, closed Sundays and public holidays).
-It is run by an independent retailer on behalf of the local authority but sells a full range of National Rail tickets.
+It is run by an independent retailer on behalf of the local authority, but sells a full range of National Rail tickets.
 Both platforms have waiting rooms and step-free access (by the aforementioned subway ramps) from the station entrance, whilst train running information is provided by automated PA announcements, timetable posters and digital information screens.

-There is also a micropub called The Snug which was the first of its kind to be set up in the North West and has been in the CAMRA Good Beer Guide.
-They host an annual beer festival inside the Heritage Centre in mid-to-late November.
+There is also a micropub called The Snug, which was the first of its kind to be set up in the North West and has been in the CAMRA Good Beer Guide.
+It hosts an annual beer festival inside the Heritage Centre in mid-to-late November.

 To the west of the station lies Carnforth MPD, which is also the headquarters of West Coast Railways.

 Services

+Northern Trains operates all National Rail services that stop at Carnforth, on the following lines: